 Not to be left out, organizations local to Washington State which offer support:

 For the less experienced the path is "to be determined".

 In all cases, the term "mentor" does not mean the business mentor is perfect, has the answers nor understands all there is to know.
 An apple tree farmer is not automatically an expert on blueberry farming.
 If, however, you are looking for advice, it is better to talk with an expert who understands what questions to ask, how to create a map and has already achieved success.

-Sure, you can probably get there in the end.
+You can probably find your way.
 Someone will tell you: "It is not the destination, it is the journey".
 On the other hand, if it costs you nothing but a little time and there is no risk... why not have a conversation?
 There may be an easier, faster way.